parmegv/leap_doc/docs/design/nicknym.md

 Nickserver response
 ---------------------------------

+The nickserver will respond with one of the following status codes:

+* "200 Success": found keys for this address, and the result is in the body of the response encoded as JSON.
+* "304 Not Modified": if the request included an "If-Modified-Since" header and the keys in question have not been modified, the response will have status code 304.
+* "404 Not Found": no keys were found for this address.
+* "500 Error": An unknown error occurred.
+Details may be included in the body.

-A nickserver response is a JSON encoded map with a field "address" plus one or more of the following fields: "openpgp", "otr", "rsa", "ecc", "x509-client", "x509-server", "x509-ca".
+Responses with status code 200 include a body text that is a JSON encoded map with a field "address" plus one or more of the following fields: "openpgp", "otr", "rsa", "ecc", "x509-client", "x509-server", "x509-ca".
+For example:

+    {
+      "address": "alice@example.org",
+      "openpgp": "6VtcDgEKaHF64uk1c/crFhRHuFW9kTvgxAWAK01rXXjrxEa/aMOyXnVQuQINBEof...."
+    }

+Responses with status codes other than 200 include a body text that is a JSON encoded map with the following fields: "address", "status", and "message".
+For example:

+    {
+      "address": "bob@otherdomain.org",
+      "status": 404,
+      "message": "Not Found"
+    }

-A nickserver response is always signed with the OpenPGP public signing key associated with the address nicknym@domain.org.
+A nickserver response is always signed with a OpenPGP public signing key associated with the provider.
+Both successful AND unsuccessful responses are signed.
+Responses to successful local requests must be signed by the key associated with the address "nicknym@domain.org".
+Foreign requests and non-200 responses may alternately be signed with a key associated with the address nickserver@domain.org.
+This allows for user keys to be signed off-site and in advance, if they so choose.
 The signature is ASCII armored and appended to the JSON.

-For example:

     {
       "address": "alice@example.org",